Fair Taxes – Fair Future: Rethinking Kelowna’s Religiously Owned Property Tax Exemptions

 Subject Line: Modernize City of Kelowna’s Permissive Tax Exemptions Policy for Religiously Owned Properties

-We urge you to review Kelowna’s permissive tax exemptions (PTEs) for religiously owned properties, which result in over $1 million in lost annual revenue.
-In a city where 54% of residents identify as non-religious, this policy disproportionately subsidizes private organizations, some of which promote exclusionary practices.
-Reforming these exemptions would uphold inclusivity, equity, and fiscal responsibility.
-We call on the council to prioritize public interest by revisiting and modernizing PTE policies to better reflect the diverse values of Kelowna’s community.
+I urge you to review Kelowna’s permissive tax exemptions (PTEs) for religiously owned properties, which result in over $1 million in lost annual revenue to the city, hospitals and schools.
+In a city where 54% of residents identify as non-religious, this policy disproportionately subsidizes private organizations, some of which promote exclusionary practices, and allows these organization to donate thousands of dollars for their political causes outside of Kelowna.

 Sincerely,